-This crochet tote bag free pattern is part of a paid collaboration with my friends at Lion Brand.
+This crochet tote bag free pattern is part of a collaboration with my friends at Lion Brand.
 This post contains affiliate links.

 Some people think crochet is kinda a winter gig.
 I get it.
 If all you like to crochet is sweaters, afghans and boots, then this is definitely your off season.
 Since starting this blog though, I've really enjoyed the challenge of dreaming up patterns that are both beautiful and functional during the warmer months.
 I mean, who wants to make something and then wait five months to use it?
 Not this impatient girl.